eslint/eslint/docs/src/rules/complexity.md

 ## When Not To Use It

 If you can't determine an appropriate complexity limit for your code, then it's best to disable this rule.

+## Version

+This rule was introduced in ESLint 0.0.9.